aldass/angular-ngrx-data/docs/save-entities.md

 Internally, the method creates a `SAVE_ENTITIES` action whose payload data includes the `ChangeSet`.
 The action also has the URL to which the requested save should be sent and a `correlationId` (see below).

-The method dispatches this action to the ngrx store where it is processed by the `EntityCacheReducer`.
+The method dispatches this action to the NgRx store where it is processed by the `EntityCacheReducer`.
 If the action is "optimistic", the reducer updates the cache with changes immediately.

 Then the `EntityCacheEffects` picks up the `SAVE_ENTITIES` action and sends a "save changes" request to